 Music for Broken Violins While working as a violin teacher at the Brooklyn Music School in 2020, Kovačević came upon a storage closet full of broken violins and took them home, imagining that the discarded instruments might have an afterlife as an installation for experimentation by non-musicians.
 Playing around with them herself, she soon discovered a heterogeneous world of rich sounding potential within the unpredictable, once-precious objects.
 Learning how to work with and from each broken violin and bow, Kovačević has since developed an idiosyncratic vocabulary of dragging strings, playing cracks, bowing broken bodies, wrapping loose hair, and creaking pegs.
 In performance, there is a minimalist, ritualistic structure to her unembellished studies, as each instrument is approached in procession, with silence in between each visceral deviance from the accepted technical norms.
 In addition to three volumes of Music for Broken Violins, Kovačević’s broken violins also appear on a duo cassette with Thierry Müller.
 Adrian Rew, Ergot Records

 Selections from Volumes 1 and 2 of Music for Broken Violins were recently featured on BBC Radio 3’s “Freeness” and “Late Junction” programs.
-BBC Radio 3's "Freeness" has also commissioned a "Peace Piece" from Marija, improvised especially for their programme.
-Beyond New York, the project has traveled internationally to Stari Grad, Croatia, Paris, France and Sun Tunnels, Utah.
+BBC Radio 3's "Freeness" has also commissioned a "Peace Piece" from Marija, composed especially for their programme.
+Beyond New York, the project has traveled internationally to England, Scotland, France, Belgium, Portugal and Croatia.

 Push Broken Duet with Roro Perrot released on Chocolate Monk choc.598